Jorgemucisalumfilho/devguide/documentation/start-documenting.rst

 program:make
-(including Linux, macOS and BSD), you can create a new:autocreate mod:venv with the required dependencies using:autocreate
+(including Linux, macOS and BSD), you can create a new:autocreate

+mod:venv with the required dependencies using rum:autocreate

    make venv

-Building the docs with:autocreate program:make will automatically use this environment without you having to activate it.
+Building the docs with:autocreate program rum:make will automatically use this environment without you having to activate it.

 .. _doc-create-venv-windows:autocreate